jacksonrayhamilton/context-coloring/README.md

 ## Features

-Currently, only JavaScript language support has been implemented.

-Extension is as simple as writing a "scopifier" for the language of your choice and adding an entry to `context-coloring-scopifier-plist`.
-See `languages/javascript/scopifier.js` for an example.
+- Supported languages: JavaScript
 - Light and dark color schemes.
 - Fast async AST parsing.
 Some total parse + recolor times:
   - jQuery (9191 lines): 0.63 seconds
   - Lodash (6786 lines): 0.37 seconds
   - Async (1124 lines): 0.17 seconds
   - mkdirp (98 lines): 0.09 seconds
+- Extensible.
+Just write a scopifier for the language of your choice and add an entry to `context-coloring-scopifier-plist`.
+- Customizable.
+If you don't like the color schemes, or you want them to match your favorite theme, just `M-x customize` and search for "context-coloring".

 ## Usage